-Requests for transcripts must be submitted to the Office of the Registrar.
+Students can request their transcript by contacting the Registrar Office for assistance.
 Student records may be released only to the student or his/her designee as directed by the Family Educational Rights and Privacy Act of 1974.
 Students will receive one free transcript at the time of graduation with their diploma.
 Additional transcripts are \$10.00 per copy.
+However, a student must have no remaining financial obligation (\$0.00 balance due on their student account) to the campus in order to receive their diploma.